Bell Ingram Bags A Headline

 Tuesday, October 25th, 2011

-Sporting estates firm Bell Ingram shoots true with Holyrood Partnership in rural lifestyle magazine
+Sporting estates firm Bell Ingram shoots true with Holyrood PR in rural lifestyle magazine

 Bell Ingram’s Sporting Lets division has scored a hit in the Scotland’s rural lifestyle magazine Country Lifestyle on September 27th due to the unusual shortage in grouse numbers this season leading to an abnormal increase in the numbers opting to shoot for partridge.